hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 #### Bunkers

-##### Anti-bunker catapault (R)
+##### Anti-bunker catapult (R)

-The anti-bunker catapault is the most common method to destroy the bunker of the enemy.
-A massive weight, several km long and super dense, is launched from a catapault (also massive!) onto the bunker, but shortly before impact the entire weight is concentrated into a small area, just a few metres across, and crushes a hole into the bunker.
+The anti-bunker catapult is the most common method to destroy the bunker of the enemy.
+A massive weight, several km long and super dense, is launched from a catapult (also massive!) onto the bunker, but shortly before impact the entire weight is concentrated into a small area, just a few metres across, and crushes a hole into the bunker.
 However, the bunker usually collapses from the damage, destroying everything inside.
 Therefore, it can't always be used.

 ##### Anti-bunker drill (R)

 The anti-bunker drill is the method Rescueland uses when they needs to capture the bunker.
 It drills through the ground at incredible speeds, several thousand km/h.
-However, it is still slower than the anti-bunker catapault, and more expensive, which is why it is not used as often.
+However, it is still slower than the anti-bunker catapult, and more expensive, which is why it is not used as often.
 The hole it drills is 8 metres across.
-It can drill into the bunker from any direction, except if it is protected by darkmaterial or FFG.
+It can drill into the bunker from any direction, except if it is protected by Darkmaterial or FFG.

 # Civilian

-# General

-## Engines

-There are many different types and colours of engine each with different properties and price.

-### Engine Colours

-- 🟢️ = most concentrated engine (R)
-- 🔴️ = most powerful engine (R)
-- 🟡️ = most compact engine (R)
-- 🔵️ = fastest startup engine (R)
-- ⚪️ = cleanest engine (R)
-- 🟠️ = most common engine (R)

-- 🩷 = fastest engine (B)
-- 🟣️ = hottest engine (B)
-- 🟤️ = cheapest engine (B)
-- ⚫️ = quietest engine (B)

-### Engine Types

-## Special Metals
-### Conductium (C) con-duct-ee-umm
-Conductium is what the Center of computerland is made of.
-It has a 100% electrical transfer efficentcy and is roughly as dense as hydrogen, even though the atom is 300 times bigger than francium.
-The conductuim atom has 24 protons and 2000 nutrons but only 1 electron.
-This is the reason it is good at keeping electrons.
-To extract the electron, you need a special isotope of conductium.
-The bonds conductium makes are almost indestructable and because of this harvesting and moulding the material is increadibly expensive.
-This has the upside of only melting at the same temperature as dark material. \(DO NOT USE AT THAT TEMPRATURE, NEUTRON STARS WILL FORM\).
-The uses of conductium include:

-- High accuracy electrical transfer.
-- \(uinfinity_t\)-1 speed electron cannons.
-- Cross planet power transfer.
-- Quantum reseach \(the atom size helps with research\)

-### Techanda (R) Teh-chuhn-dahh

-Techanda is a cheap but tough material, dull coloured.
-It is used for more common objects.
-It is not a very good conductor of heat and electricity.

-Uses are:

-- Ship supports
-- Slit bombs
-- Bases
-- Antennae

-### Eleha (R) Ellieeh-hah

-Eleha is one of the most expensive metals, super tough and unreactive to most things.
-It also has a similar, if not higher, melting temperature than conductium or Darkmaterial.
-This metal is shiny and silver.

-Uses are:

-- Slit bombs
-- Heat shields
-- Gears
-- Hinges

-### Pakira (R) Pack-eer-ahh

-Pakira is cheap and malleable, and is highly reactive to fire and water.
-Most ships are made of this metal.

-Uses are:

-- Main frame of ships
-- Wings
-- Some cannon types

-### Plamea (R) Plam-meha

-Plamea is a cheap and brittle material with a low melting point, though some isotopes are relativly tough.This is what the interceptors are mostly made of.
-This is also the closest element to Darkmaterial.

-Uses are:

-- Main frame of ships
-- Cannons
-- Thrusters